isomerpages/mlaw-marketingshopfront/_about-singapore/3-overview-of-singapore-business-laws.md

 ## Employment
 The main laws governing employment law in Singapore are the:

--	Employment Act.
+-	Employment Act

--	Retirement and Re-Employment Act.
+-	Retirement and Re-Employment Act

 These Acts are administered by the Ministry of Manpower.
 There is also advice and some non-statutory guidelines issued by the Tripartite Alliance for Fair and Progressive Employment Practices (TAFEP), which authorities encourage employers to observe.